 This is a homemade hot chocolate recipe made for spiking, and you can make it work with just about any combination of alcohol.
 Not sure which combo to use?
 See the list of boozey items below, all of which pair perfectly with chocolate.
 However, if you’re not ready to put on your mixologist britches just yet, take comfort in knowing you’ve got three stellar, ready-made alcoholic hot chocolate combinations to choose from: vanilla vodka and Kahlua, Baileys and Kahlua, or make it simple with whipped cream vodka!

-To make spiked hot chocolate with a cocoa powder mix, you would begin in a pot on the stovetop with your mix and a bit of water over medium heat.
+To make spiked hot chocolate, you would begin in a pot on the stovetop with your cocoa powder mix and a bit of water over medium heat.
 Once the cocoa mixture has liquefied, the dairy goes in.
-After the hot chocolate has heated through, it’s removed from the heat, add the vanilla extract (and peppermint extract, if using) along with the booze.
+After the hot chocolate has heated through, it’s removed from the heat, add the vanilla extract (and peppermint extract, if using) along with the alcohol.

-You can get really creative when it comes to spiked hot chocolate, and if you want to go out on a limb, do a little experimenting and create own, below you’ll find a few different boozey options for you to choose from!
+You can get really creative when it comes to spiked hot chocolate, and if you want to go out on a limb, do a little experimenting and create your own spiked hot cocoa recipe, below you’ll find a few different boozey options to choose from!

 As a base for your cocktail recipe, for every 5 ounces of dairy, you’ll use 1 ounce of liqueur and 1/2 an ounce of liquor.